 Boarding school separation

-In working together I would like us to be able to create a strong therapeutic bond that will enable us to explore how life works for you in the present and what problems you are encountering.
+In working together I would like to create a strong therapeutic bond to explore how life works in the present and any problems you are having.
 We would look at how long you have been aware of problems and also where they may have come from.

 I would hope that our work would enable you to become authentically the person you want to be and free yourself from the effect of boarding school separation.